Survivorship: Health Concerns After TBI

 Head & Neck Issues

-Total body irradiation can affect the organs and glands within your head and neck.
-It may damage the salivary glands and cause dry mouth which increases the risk of cavities.
-You should have regular dental visits with cleanings every 6 months, exams, fluoride treatments, and x-rays yearly.
+TBI can affect the organs and glands in your head and neck.
+It may damage the salivary glands, causing dry mouth.
+This increases your risk of getting cavities in your teeth.
+You should see a dentist for cleanings every 6 months, exams, fluoride treatments, and x-rays yearly.
 Artificial saliva may also be helpful.
 You may also have dry eyes.
 Artificial tears can be used for comfort.
-TBI also puts you at increased risk for the development of cataracts, so you should see an ophthalmologist yearly.
+TBI also puts you at risk of developing cataracts, so you should see an ophthalmologist (eye doctor) yearly.

 Thyroid Health

-Total body irradiation can result in thyroid problems, including hypothyroidism, hyperthyroidism, and thyroid nodules/tumors.
+TBI can result in thyroid problems, including hypothyroidism (low thyroid levels), hyperthyroidism (high thyroid levels), and thyroid nodules or tumors.
 Symptoms of hypothyroidism (the most common issue) include fatigue, weight gain, constipation, dry skin, brittle hair, or cold intolerance.
-You should have your thyroid checked each year and have thyroid function testing (TSH level) done.
+You should have your thyroid checked/examined and have thyroid function testing (TSH level) done each year.

 Liver Health

-Total body irradiation can also cause long-term damage to the liver.
-Signs of liver damage are abdominal pain, swelling of the abdomen (ascites), weight gain, and/ or yellowing of the skin (jaundice).
-You should call your provider right away if you have these symptoms.
-You should have yearly blood tests done to evaluate liver function and should be seen by a specialist for any issues.
+TBI can also cause long-term damage to the liver.
+Signs of liver damage include abdominal (belly) pain, swelling of the abdomen (ascites), weight gain, and/ or yellowing of the skin (jaundice).
+You should notify your provider if you have these symptoms.
+You should have blood tests done to evaluate liver function each year and should be seen by a specialist for any issues.
 You should avoid alcohol use, as this may increase the risk of liver disease.

 Kidney Health

-Total body irradiation may cause long-term damage to the kidneys.
+TBI may cause long-term damage to the kidneys.
 This can result in renal insufficiency (decreased kidney function) and hypertension (high blood pressure).
 This risk is increased if you have diabetes or if you have received cisplatin or carboplatin chemotherapies.
-At your annual physical you should have your blood pressure checked.
+At your annual physical, you should have your blood pressure checked.
 Kidney function should be checked using blood tests.
-Hypertension should be treated with medication.
+If you have hypertension, it should be treated with medication.
 If you have diabetes, you should have strict control of blood sugar levels.

 Lung Health

 TBI can cause scarring of the lungs.
 You are strongly encouraged not to smoke, as this increases the risk of lung issues.
-Yearly history and physical by a healthcare provider should include a pulmonary exam and review of possible symptoms (cough, shortness of breath, wheezing).
-You should receive an annual flu vaccine and the pneumococcal vaccine.
-You may need chest x-rays or pulmonary function tests if you are at high risk or have a change in how your lungs are working.
+A yearly history and physical by a healthcare provider should include a pulmonary (lung) exam and ask about possible symptoms (cough, shortness of breath, wheezing).
+You should get a flu vaccine each year and the pneumococcal vaccine.
+You may need chest X-rays or pulmonary function tests if you are at high risk or have a change in how your lungs are working.

 Fertility